cockroachdb/docs/src/current/v23.1/migrate-from-mysql.md

 The following steps demonstrate [converting a schema]({% link {{ page.version.version }}/migration-overview.md %}#convert-the-schema), performing an [initial load of data]({% link {{ page.version.version }}/migration-overview.md %}#load-test-data), and [validating data consistency]({% link {{ page.version.version }}/migration-overview.md %}#validate-queries) during a migration.

 In the context of a full migration, these steps ensure that MySQL data can be properly migrated to CockroachDB and your application queries tested against the cluster.
-For details, see [Migrate Your Databse to CockroachDB]({% link {{ page.version.version }}/migration-overview.md %}#prepare-for-migration).
+For details, see the [Migration Overview]({% link {{ page.version.version }}/migration-overview.md %}#prepare-for-migration).

 ### Before you begin